Ddeak/cash-conversion/README.md

 Whilst developing the application, I was attempting to get the /v1/convert API to return, having provided it with the parameters expected in the api documentation.

 The server returned a 500 error, which according to the documentation is out-with my control to fix.
 Due to this, I was not able to get the latter half the of the expected requirements done.

+#### Improvements:

+- I have done some preparation work for errors, however they are currently not shown on screen.
+The user should be informed especially in the case of API failures, and be presented with an appropriate error message in some form.